This dog is also known as a Bassetdor or a Basset Lab.

 The Bassador is a fairly healthy dog with a lifespan of around 10 to 12 years.
 As a mix, it may inherit any of the health problems from its two parent breeds, including glaucoma, allergies, cancer, ear infections, back problems, dermatitis, ectropion (excess drooping of the lower eyelid), hip dysplasia (a genetic condition that causes the hip joint to become partially or fully dislocated), and bloating (a very serious condition that can cause the stomach to expand rapidly).
 A good breeder will try to eliminate or reduce the chances of some genetic conditions arising, but no dog is completely free of at least some predisposition to health problems.
 In summation, these are the most common issues to look out for:

 - Back Problems

-The Bassador is recommended most of all for owners with some prior experience caring for dogs.
-Its heavy shedding coat, its somewhat stubborn demeanor, and its need for lots of playtime and attention all require a highly engaged and attentive owner.
+The bassador is recommended most of all for owners with some prior experience caring for dogs.
+Its heavy shedding, its somewhat stubborn demeanor, and its need for lots of playtime and attention all require a highly engaged and attentive owner.

 The Bassador needs high-quality dog food, preferably one that’s specially formulated for fairly energetic dogs.
 The exact amount will depend on the dog’s size, age, and activity level.
 The Bassador has no other special dietary needs, but it is recommended to prepare multiple meals throughout the day.
 This should hopefully minimize the chances of bloating if your dog is prone to it.
 Owners should not feed it more than necessary, since the dog may have a tendency to gain weight.